‘Below Deck’ Star Captain Lee Rosbach Reveals Jax Taylor Has Blocked Him Too

-Despite Vanderpump Rules being off-air currently, Jax Taylor has still found himself landing in headlines across the internet.
+Despite Vanderpump Rules currently being on haitus, Jax Taylor has still found himself landing in headlines across the Internet.
 Just a few weeks ago, it was revealed that Jax had either unfollowed or blocked his cast members and friends Ariana Madix, Tom Sandoval and Kristen Doute.

 Kristen later revealed on Twitter that she had been blocked by Jax, and had no idea why he decided to do so.
-Now it looks like another Bravolebrity is feeling the social media wrath of Jax as Captain Lee Roshbach of Below Deck has revealed that he too has been blocked by the reality TV bad boy.
+Now it looks like another Bravolebrity is feeling the social media wrath of Jax as Captain Lee Roshbach of Below Deck has revealed that he, too, has been blocked by the reality TV bad boy.

 “Well, it finally happened, @mrjaxtaylor blocked me.
 Not sure how I’ll get to sleep this evening but I’ll give it the old college try.
-So predictable and easy,” Captain Lee tweeted on Thursday.
+So predictable and easy,” Captain Lee said on Twitter on Thursday.

-It looks like Captain Lee’s blocking came because of a response he gave to one of Jax’s tweets from this past Sunday.
+It looks like Captain Lee’s blocking happened due to a response he gave to one of Jax’s tweets from last Sunday.

 “Listen closely to all those who like to tweet your bull***t to me. the day you become perfect is the day you can give me your opinion and advice, until then, worry about you.
-Your life will be more fulfilled,” Jax tweeted.
+Your life will be more fulfilled,” Jax said on Twitter.

 Is there drama between the SURver and #BelowDeck's @capthlr?!https://t.co/yKRtNdLQdN